This page is no longer updated.

 Current phase: Step 3

 A mask mandate has been reimposed for indoor public spaces.
-There will be a requirement until at least October 31, 2021 for British Columbians to wear masks in prescribed spaces which include retail stores, malls, service businesses, hotels, gyms and fitness facilities, and public transportation.
+There will be a requirement until further notice for British Columbians to wear masks in prescribed spaces which include retail stores, malls, service businesses, hotels, gyms and fitness facilities, and public transportation.

 British Columbians look forward to welcoming vaccinated Canadians from other provinces.
 Travel is not recommended for unvaccinated Canadians.
 Similarly: COVID-19 safety plans; employee screening; customer screening; hand sanitization; physical distancing measures including signage, arrows and plexiglass; are now all recommended but discretionary.
 Employers are encouraged to maintain good hand sanitization, general sanitation and physical distancing measures.

 Temporary COVID-19 occupancy requirements ended on July 1, 2021.
-Occupancy is now at the discretion of a business.
+Occupancy is now at the discretion of a business, unless additional regional restrictions are in place.
 Similarly, requirements regarding break rooms and offices have been removed.
 Employers are encourage to maintain safety requirements where practicable.

 Criteria for next phase: